IKOR-GmbH/sip-framework/docs/test-kit.md

 7) `CamelFileLastModified` - by providing this header, `CamelMessageTimestamp` will be set additionally.

 Same rules as in File chapter for overriding and providing other headers apply here as well.

+### JMS

+When testing JMS component, there are a few limitations.

+Original JMS `Message` and JMS `Session` are not provided within the exchange.
+That means if there is some logic within the route which is based on these elements, tests for that kind of route could not be created.
+Instead of original JMS Message, we provide our custom implementation `SIPJmsTextMessage` which is there to support Test Kit testing purpose.

+When providing camel JMS specified headers within test case definition, there are 3 following headers which could not be provided with simple String value, hence we skip adding these values and keep default ones (`JMSDestination`, `JMSReplyTo`, `JMSCorrelationIDAsBytes`).

+If the logic of a route leans on JMS component type converters or custom type converter option, tests can not be created.
+Currently, type converters are not supported and only possible values are simple String or JSON String.
+But in case of json, type conversion should be done somewhere in the route and outside JMS component.

+### Mail

+All mail protocols are supported in Test Kit as well as their security variants.

+Its usage is quite straightforward, the content of an email is set as body of the `when-execute` phase, while `To`, `From`, `Subject`, etc. are defined as headers.

+Attachments are not supported.

+### Kafka

+As for some of previous components, our support of Test Kit Camel Kafka component provides automatically setting Camel Kafka specific headers.
+Few automatically configured headers for each test are listed here:

+1) `kafka.TOPIC` - has the same value as topic name in URI endpoint format
+2) `kafka.TIMESTAMP` - generated current timestamp
+3) `CamelMessageTimestamp` - generated current timestamp

+Keep in mind that other specific headers from Camel Kafka API should be provided under double quotes and squared parenthesis.
+This is necessary because of Camel Kafka headers API which is using header keys with dot in between and yaml format for <i><b>TestCaseDefinition</i></b> file will process dots as complex object with subfields.
+If you want this to be ignored, you need to specify these headers by using mentioned special format.

+Examples: `"[kafka.TOPIC]"`, `"[kafka.OFFSET]"`, etc.

+Another limitation is in data type conversions which same as for JMS component.
+Only String and JSON String are supported.

 # Complete example